Exigia respects your privacy

 Our legitimate interests include:

-- to improve our content, products, services and customer experiences by monitoring your use of our services and working with our suppliers to improve the products and services we offer, develop new content and services
+- to improve our content, products, services and customer experiences by monitoring your use of our services and working with our suppliers to improve the products and services we offer or develop new content and services

 - to create profiles for targeted advertising and marketing opportunities